If you are at high risk from coronavirus and are shielding, and have little or no support, you can get help to get food and medicine delivered.

 If you need to get a delivery of food, there are loads of other options to get food delivered to your door.

-Free school meal vouchers have also started to be issued from this week.
+Free school meal vouchers are also issued.

 :: Come and join thousands of other savvy shoppers in the Reduce Your Supermarket Spend Facebook community to find out tips and tricks to save money on your food shop.